Mizo people: Mizo poetry

 Hla is a traditional folksong tradition of the Mizo people.
 According to K. Zawla, the Mizos had no folksongs until they settled in the Len Range in Burma.
 J. Malsawma similarly argues that the Mizos and their subclans did not possess any folksongs at their early settlements of Seipui, Suaipui, Khawkawk and Sânzawl.
 Simple verses were composed during the early migration of the Mizos into the current territory of Mizoram when they crossed the Run river.
-Archaelogical investigations have revealed Mizo settlements in Burma possessed brass gongs which implies that folksongs must have been composed much earlier than previously argued.
+Archaeological investigations have revealed Mizo settlements in Burma possessed brass gongs which implies that folksongs must have been composed much earlier than previously argued.

 Mizo folksongs are characterised as being songs of individuals, songs of musical instruments, song of the modulation of the voice, cradle songs and religious invocations or incantations.
 The principle theme of Mizo folksongs centre around a theme of love.
 Folksongs were also sung in the context of war and hunting.
 Folksongs associated with hunting were known as hlado.